mmbman/Katagiri/1986-10-19-Shobogenzo-Kokyo-Talk-2.md

 **Katagiri Roshi:** Truth.

 **Questioner:** Truth.
 Okay.
-So this is kind of the ultimate, we’re talking about the ultimate now, and whatever, in terms of the metaphor of an ancient mirror.
+So this is kind of the ultimate.
+We’re talking about the ultimate now, or whatever, in terms of the metaphor of an ancient mirror.
 Right?

 **Katagiri Roshi:** Uh-huh.

 **Questioner:** Okay.
 And Dōgen makes three points.
-The first point is... that all beings are in this mirror?
+The first point is what... that all beings are in this mirror?

 **Katagiri Roshi:** Mm-hm.

-**Questioner:** Okay.
-The second point...
+**Questioner:** Okay. [...]

 **Katagiri Roshi:** That the truth is [the] ancient mirror – what that place is like.
 That is the first point.